skedwards88/ShortStories/content/t3_acwlvw.md

 date_utc: 1546713420.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/acwlvw/wp_you_were_one_of_the_chosen_heroes_tasked_with/
+categories:
   Fantasy: true
   SciFi: true
   Humor: false
   Magical Realism: false
   Horror: false
   Poetry: false
   Micro: false
 ---
 We didn't remember who we were, or why we were brought to the world of Akola.